Beatty Sequences for a Quadratic Irrational: Decidability and Applications: Sums-complement sets

 Clark Kimberling has studied (see \seqnum{A276871} in the OEIS) what he calls ``sums-complement" sets for irrational numbers $\alpha$.
 These are the positive integers that cannot be written as the difference of two elements of the Beatty sequence $\lfloor n\alpha \rfloor$.
 More precisely,

-Recall that a set $S$ is said to be $\gamma$-Ostrowski automatic if there is a finite automaton accepting the $\gamma$-Ostrowski representation of $n$ as input and accepting if and only if $n \in S$.
-Then we have the following proposition.
+A set $S$ is said to be $\gamma$-Ostrowski automatic if there is a finite automaton accepting the $\gamma$-Ostrowski representation of $n$ as input and accepting if and only if $n \in S$.
+Then we have the following proposition. \begin{theorem} Suppose $0 < \gamma < 1$ is a quadratic irrational such that $1 \over\gamma$ has purely periodic continued fraction